 Under this declaration, the SBA's Economic Injury Disaster Loan program is available to eligible

 farm-related and nonfarm-related entities that suffered financial losses as a direct result of this disaster.
-With the exception of aquaculture enterprises, SBA cannot provide disaster loans to agricultural producers, farmers, or rancher.
+With the exception of aquacultural enterprises, agricultural producers, farmers and ranchers are not eligible to apply to SBA.
 Nurseries are eligible to apply for economic injury disaster loans for losses caused by drought conditions.

 The loan amount can be up to $2 million with interest rates of 3 percent for private non-profit organizations of all sizes and 4 percent for small businesses, with terms up to 30 years.
 The SBA determines eligibility based on the size of the applicant, type of activity and its financial resources.
 Loan amounts and terms are set by the SBA and are based on each applicant's financial condition.
 These working capital loans may be used to pay fixed debts, payroll, accounts payable, and other bills that could have been paid had the disaster not occurred.
 The loans are not intended to replace lost sales or profits.